M20190649/TDDE19-bus-arrival-time/README.md

 As an example, the notebook `1.
 Pre-processing` is the first notebook to be run.

-The only notebook that wiill differ across models is the notebooks regarding step 2 where models are created and evaluated.
+The only notebook that will differ across models is the notebooks regarding step 2 where models are created and evaluated.
 The other notebooks will be the same, the only thing that needs change is variables regarding what models is used.

 The notebook `2.
 Extra - parameter optimization` is a special step used for deciding the best parameters, in this case made for model M2.

+## Gaussian Process Regression (GPR)

+Under the folder `GP/`

+The numbered notebooks contain the final code used in the project.
+The other notebooks contain some legacy code and experiments done in order to perform the project.

+* `Arrival Time Prediction 1 - Pre Processing`: Extracts and pre-processes data for the GPR model.
+* `Arrival Time Prediction 2 - Synchronisation`: Training of synchronisation GP, exploration of priors, and relevant plots.
+* `Arrival Time Prediction 3 - Training`: Training of prediction GPs and some predictions.
+* `Arrival Time Prediction 4 - Performance`: Evaluates performance of the GPR model.

+List of legacy notebooks:

+* `Gaussian Processes with GPflow`: Exploration of GPflow, contains basic experiments to get acquainted with the library.
+* `Arrival Time Prediction - Model`: Early attempt at synchronising trajectories.
+* `Arrival Time Prediction - Pointwise`: Early attempt at pointwise predictions.
+* `Arrival Time Prediction - Synchronisation`: Early attempt at synchronisation, contains previous approach to enforcing smoothness by duplicating and shifting the trajectory.

+Custom modules:
+* `gp_gpflow`: GPflow implementations for GPR model
+* `gp_gpy`: GPy implementations for GPR model
+* `plot`: Plotting related functionality
+* `synch`: Synchronisation related functionality